Naden-Mohamed/Functional-Data-Processing-Pipeline-/README.md

-# Functional Data Processing Pipeline-
+# Functional Data Processing Pipeline
 The Functional Data Processing Pipeline is a modular system designed to load datasets, clean them, transform them, and analyze them — all using pure functions, immutability, and function composition.

-The project demonstrates how Python can be used in a functional style to build a clean, maintainable, and testable data-processing architecture.
+_The project demonstrates how Python can be used in a functional style to build a clean, maintainable, and testable data-processing architecture._

-This project supports:
+**This project supports:**
 * CSV and JSON input
 * Missing-data handling
 * Data cleaning, transformation, and aggregation